Aliases for CARM1 Gene

 GeneCards Summary for CARM1 Gene

 CARM1 (Coactivator Associated Arginine Methyltransferase 1) is a Protein Coding gene.
-Diseases associated with CARM1 include Spinal Muscular Atrophy and Otopalatodigital Syndrome, Type I. Among its related pathways are Mitochondrial Gene Expression and Transcription Ligand-dependent activation of the ESR1/SP pathway.
+Diseases associated with CARM1 include Spinal Muscular Atrophy and Otopalatodigital Syndrome, Type I. Among its related pathways are Cell cycle Role of SCF complex in cell cycle regulation and Metabolism.
 GO annotations related to this gene include protein homodimerization activity and transcription regulatory region DNA binding.
-An important paralog of this gene is PRMT6.
+An important paralog of this gene is PRMT2.

 UniProtKB/Swiss-Prot Summary for CARM1 Gene